Piperine for the treatment of vitiligo

 Soumyanath came to OHSU in 2003, where she has established collaborations with scientific and clinical researchers to continue work on this project.
 “Dr. Soumyanath’s discoveries open up completely new and exciting treatment possibilities for those individuals affected by vitiligo,” said Sancy Leachman, M.D., Ph.D., professor and chair of dermatology at OHSU and one of Soumyanath’s recent collaborators.
 “There is a huge unmet need for this disease, since we have very few treatments to offer patients right now,” she noted.

-While AdPharma is moving forward with its own clinical research efforts, Soumyanath and Thuillier are continuing to find additional scientific answers.
-The next step before clinical trials can be undertaken in the U.S., said Soumyanath, is to determine in animal models whether the repigmentation effects of piperine compounds is associated in any way with melanoma or other skin cancers.
+Soumyanath and Thuillier are continuing to find additional scientific answers.
+The next step before clinical trials can be undertaken in the U.S., said Soumyanath, is to determine whether the repigmentation effects of piperine is associated in any way with melanoma or other skin cancers.
 “From our mouse and cell studies so far, it doesn’t appear that is the case,” she said, “in fact, piperine seems to have anti-cancer or cancer preventive effects.
-Wee are hopeful that more detailed research will bear this out.”
+We are hopeful that more detailed research will bear this out.”